 Motor vehicle checks are another tool employers may find useful in screening applicants for employment.
 Actually, the term motor vehicle check is a little misleading.
-What we’re really talking about is the status of somebody’s driver’s license, which can be determined through each state’s Bureau of Motor Vehicles.
+What we’re really talking about is the status of somebody’s driver’s license, which can be determined through each state’s Department of Motor Vehicles.

-To carry out a check, you’ll need each candidate’s full name (as it appears on his/her driver’s license), date of birth, Social Security number, address, driver’s license number, state of issue, and, of course, each candidate’s express permission to carry out the check in the form of a signed release that complies with the requirements of the Fair Credit Reporting Act.
+To carry out a check, you’ll need each candidate’s full name (as it appears on his or her driver’s license), date of birth, Social Security number, address, driver’s license number, state of issue, and, of course, each candidate’s express permission to carry out the check in the form of a signed release that complies with the requirements of the Fair Credit Reporting Act.

 In some states, the individual holding the license must complete a special form to obtain the motor vehicle record.

 The purpose of a motor vehicle report isn’t to uncover one or two speeding tickets; it looks for more serious offenses and vehicular crimes and confirms whether the candidate is legally allowed to perform a job that requires driving.
 A motor vehicle check verifies the status of each candidate’s license, if it’s valid or not, if it’s restricted for any reason (like poor eyesight), and if it’s suspended for any reason.
 It will also show any traffic violations the driver has committed, such as speeding, reckless driving, or driving while intoxicated.

 It will also show any past suspensions or restrictions, as well as the type of license, such as an ordinary driver’s license, a commercial driver’s license, or a chauffeur’s license.

 How Long Does a Motor Vehicle Check Take?